We have studied the great flood that had a dramatic effect on the world.

 - Summarize the events from Genesis 8 and 9.

-- What is the difference between the genealogical listing in Genesis 10 and that previously of Adam and what is its significance?
+- What is the difference between the genealogical listing in Genesis 10 and that of Adam, and what is the purpose of this difference?

 - Summarize the events of Genesis 11 and discuss its significance.

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?